dpretet/axi-crossbar/README.md

 - Error injection in the core and tesbench
 - Implement statistics in testbench to track misrouting, address distribution, master granting, ...

+## Help and Support

+Feel free to open an issue if you notice a bug or have a question, I'll be happy to help and merge your contribution.
+But please:
+- read the doc, it's not perfect but there is information.
+Ask more info or a rewrite, I'll be eager to add more resources
+- explain your problem, bug, issue ... with phrases.
+No open question like "is a bug here?"
+- provide details about your flow if you don't use the one provided
+- share your parameters setup!
+- no screenshot of a waveform or code only.
+Paste the code in the issue tracker and join a waveform.
+- no fix/update will be accepted if you don't fork, update and run the CI.

+Thanks to follow these simple rules.
+I do that development on my spare time and don't have many time to support people and add new feature.
+The core is pretty complex to debug and consider I don't read your mind :)

 ## License